-The Hollywood Bowl Orchestra is comprised of 80 players; an international mix of classically trained musicians who are among the best studio musicians in Los Angeles.
-Many make their daily living on Hollywood’s scoring stages and are also accomplished soloists among L.A.'s various regional and chamber orchestras.
-It might be surprising to learn that there is no crossover between the Los Angeles Philharmonic and the Hollywood Bowl Orchestra – another indicator that L.A. has a tremendous pool of musical talent.
+The Hollywood Bowl Orchestra is comprised of approximately 80 players, an international mix of classically trained musicians who are among the best studio musicians in Los Angeles.
+Many spend their days on Hollywood’s scoring stages.
+It might be surprising to learn that there is no overlap between the musicians of the Los Angeles Philharmonic and the Hollywood Bowl Orchestra – another indicator that L.A. has a tremendous pool of musical talent.

-For the last two decades, Hollywood Bowl Orchestra concerts have featured an incredible variety of distinguished artists from all genres of music and the world of entertainment.
 From Mozart to Motown, the repertoire of the Hollywood Bowl Orchestra is as diverse as Hollywood itself.
-In a single season, the orchestra will perform everything from Broadway favorites to film music, pop music to jazz, and classical music to world premieres by living composers.
+In a single season, the orchestra may perform everything from Broadway favorites to film music, pop music to jazz, and classical music to world premieres by living composers.
 In essence, the Hollywood Bowl Orchestra does it all.

 One of the specialties of the Hollywood Bowl Orchestra has been the live performance of film music, much of which previously had been heard only in recorded form on the original soundtracks.
 Since the early 1990s, the LA Phil / Hollywood Bowl has been exceptionally committed to restoring and performing lost or neglected film scores, many of which have then been performed in concert by the Hollywood Bowl Orchestra – Max Steiner’s theme to Gone With the Wind, the “Dream Ballet” sequence from Oklahoma!, the “Born in a Trunk” sequence from A Star is Born (1954), in addition to dozens of others.